Using a consent management platform is mandatory for every audience data handler.

-So, to adhere to GDPR and CCPA and any local privacy policies (if any), most publishers who deal with data are implementing consent management platforms.
-Yes, wondering what is a consent management platform, and why is it required?
+So, to adhere to GDPR and CCPA and any local privacy policies (if any), most publishers who deal with data are implementing CMPs.
+Yes, wondering what is consent management platform, and why is consent management software required?

 CMP or consent management platform is a platform or a tool to take consent from the visitor to use his/her digital identity for marketing efforts.
 CMPs have to comply with GDPR and CCPA to gather information/data of EU users and California users.

 The consumer data, stored in the form of cookies or cookie ids, help marketers to identify and understand the target audience.
 But, collecting the cookies without the permission of the consumers may lead to privacy breaches.
 So, CMP helps in gathering and categorizing consumers who have given consent and who have not given consent to use their data.

 Why is the Consent Management Platform Important for Brands and Publishers?
 Are They Cost-Effective?